maanas-talwar/IOSD-dev-week/README.md

 # IOSD dev week

-A project for Introduction to cross-platform mobile application development code along.
+A flutter project for Introduction to cross-platform mobile application development code along.